 The Paul M. Rucker Fellowship for International Education: to be given to Evans School students conducting internships in International Development.
 Mr. Rucker, MPA 2002, believes that international education, in its broadest and most inclusive definition, serves a transformative role in advancing international peace and development.
 Preference is given to students with internships in international development, international education, and/or peace studies, with top priority given to students completing their internship outside of the United States.

-- All currently enrolled Evans School students graduating in December 2017 or later are eligible to apply.
+- All currently enrolled Evans School students graduating in December 2017 or later who have completed at least one full quarter of Evans School coursework are eligible to apply.

 - Preference is given to students who have not yet fulfilled the Evans School internship requirement.